GTLugo/foxy_cpp/README.md

  There's 3 build modes supported: Debug, Release, and Release with Debug Info.
 Some things to note:
  - Logging is disabled in Release mode.
  - Debug has the slowest compile time for shaders.
+It might be smarter to do shader development in Release with Debug Info.

 ## - Credits -
  - https://github.com/jherico/Vulkan - Sascha Willems' examples translated to Vulkan's C++ API